 Iowa Department of Cultural Affairs - Iowa Arts Council

 A program offering special recognition is available to Iowa nonprofit organizations and government agencies to recognize their communities' authentic and unique qualities that enhance local quality of life.
-Once designated, professional development, networking, and technical assistance opportunities will be provided to each community.
-In addition, designated communities will be eligible for grant funding available in the fall of 2018.
+Designated communities are awarded special technical assistance, networking, professional development, and funding.

 Benefits of Designation Iowa Great Places Designation:

 Iowa neighborhoods, districts, communities and regions are awarded Iowa Great Places designation as a point of civic pride.
 Designation may be used in signage and marketing material to promote the area.
 Newly designated Iowa Great Places are added to the Iowa Great Places network on an annual basis through a competitive application process.
 Once designated, networking, professional development and technical assistance will be provided to the community by the Iowa Department of Cultural Affairs.
 Designated places also receive additional consideration by other state agency programs for endorsed projects for three years post-designation.
 Additional state agency consideration is limited to up to three projects proposed through the fall grant funding application cycle and does not apply to the spring designation application.
 Designated Iowa Great Places must complete a re-designation process every five years at which point they can present new projects for endorsement and potential funding.

 In addition to designation, the program supports projects that are integrated with a shared vision and set of strategies, involve significant partnerships and collaboration, and focus on the development of local and regional assets in the following areas: